sts10/lemire_nearly_divisionless_random/readme.markdown

 In his example, x is what I'm calling the seed, s is 3 (for me it's 6 for sides of the die).
 So filling those in, we get:

-> Any contiguous range of (n * 3) numbers will contain exactly n values where [the seed] % 3 is 0, n values where [the seed] % 3 is 1, and so on, up to n values where 8 % 3 is (3 - 1).
+> Any contiguous range of (n * 3) numbers will contain exactly n values where [the seed] % 3 is 0, n values where [the seed] % 3 is 1, and so on, up to n values where [the seed] % 3 is (3 - 1).

-I'm not really sure how to explain this further so I'm going to move on!
+In MacCárthaigh's ASCII drawing, the n value is 2.
+So in any range of 6 numbers (like 1 through 6 or 2 through 7), there will be exactly 2 values where `seed % 3` is 0, 2 values where `seed % 3`, and 2 values where `seed % 3` is 2.
+It goes up to and stops at 2 because that's (s -1) which is 3 - 1 in our case.

+Sort of get it?

 ## Using a floor rather than a ceiling

-One thing (a) I can get my head around and (b) will be helpful later is the idea that we could use a "floor" rather than a "ceiling" here.
-In other words, instead of rejecting seeds of 252, 253, 254, and 255; we could instead reject seeds of 0, 1, 2, and 3.
+As a test of the above maxim, let's work out how we could use a "floor" rather than a "ceiling" if we wanted.
+(This will be helpful later!)

+For our 6-sided-die example, that means that instead of rejecting seeds of 252, 253, 254, and 255; we could instead reject seeds of 0, 1, 2, and 3 to get a fair function.

-To calculate that `3` floor, let's do `let floor = 255 % 6`.
+To calculate that `3` to define floor, let's do `let floor = 255 % 6`.

 So all together it'd look like: